coin-modeling-dev/mosdex-python/README.md

 * Syntax to describe functional relationships between independent and dependent variables
 * Syntax to describe sequence operators: `next` and `previous`
 * Interfaces to some modeling languages
+* Interfaces to COIN-OR/OSI libraries
+* Implementations of decomposition algorithms
+* Implementation of decomposition using distributed Cloud services

 **Acknowledgements**: This effort was initiated during workshops in 2018 and 2019 organized by the COIN-OR Foundation https://www.coin-or.org/.
 These workshops were hosted by the Institute for Mathematics and its Applications at the Unversity of Minnesota https://www.ima.umn.edu/, whose generous support is gratefully acknowledged.